 Stamp Duty Land Tax on Shared Ownership Properties

 You will not need to pay SDLT on a shared ownership property unless the value of the share that you are buying exceeds that at which SDLT becomes payable.
-This is currently £125,000.
+This is currently £125,000 or £300,000 for first time buyers.

 Subletting a Shared Ownership property